sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 ## Requests to the Authorization Endpoint (Authentication Request)
 The following describes the supported OpenID Connect Authorization Code Flow parameters for use with NL Gov compatible OpenID Provider.
-Some of these requirements are inherited as specified in Section 2.1.1 of the NL Gov OAuth2 profile.
+Some of these requirements are inherited as specified in Section 2.1.1 of [[OAuth2.NLGov]].

 Request Parameters: